daemonburrito/notes/resume.md

 * Intimate familiarity with modern Linux.
 Everyday OS: Arch, Ubuntu or Debian.
 * Bash, legacy init systems, Systemd.
 * Miscellaneous scripting languages such as awk.
-* Containerization: Docker and Vagrant
+* Containers/Virtualization: Kubernetes, Docker and Vagrant
 * Strongest skills in Linuxes, but can live in an Apple environment.

 Networking
 ----
 * HTTP and HTTP (ReST) Interface Design
 * Understanding of OSI Model and ability to diagnose and solve most layer 3 and above problems.
-* Cloud providers: AWS and Rackspace, as well as VPS's; Linode, etc.
+* Cloud providers: AWS, Google Cloud, and Rackspace, as well as VPS's; Linode, etc.

 Development Environment
 ----